 When should I submit the Plan of Study?

-- The Plan of Study must be approved prior to taking the General Examination.
+- The Plan of Study should be submitted for approval after selecting a thesis advisor and advisory committee.
+It must be approved prior to taking the General Examination

 Is there a “language or related area” requirement for the Biomedical Science Ph.D.?